brendamrdz/week1-course4-java-basico/README.md

 ```bash
 int c = sum(5, 7);
 ```
+### Scope
+- The global variables: They are defined before entering a function or process and that as its name indicates can be called to processes in any place since they were previously declared.

+- The local variables: They are those that are defined for a specific process in a specific function and only they are going to be recognized for that function or process, that is to say that if we try to make the call to a local variable in another function that is not the one of origin it will not recognize it as declared.
 ## Java Docs
 Java Docs is a tool used by many other tools and applications because it helps us to document all our code using comments.
 In addition, it allows us to visualize the documentation in HTML format.
 ```bash